cnabio/cnab-spec/104-claims.md

 From: https://github.com/Homebrew/homebrew-core/blob/master/Formula/cscope.rb
 ```

-CNAB does not define where or how records are stored, nor how these records may be used by an implementation.
-However, it does describe how a CNAB-based system _must_ emit the record to an invocation image, and provides some guidance on maintaining integrity of the system.
+CNAB does not define where or how records are stored, nor how these records MAY be used by an implementation.
+However, it does describe how a CNAB-based system MUST emit the record to an invocation image, and provides some guidance on maintaining integrity of the system.

 This is done so that implementors can standardize on a way of relating a release claim (the record of a release) to release operations like `install`, `upgrade`, or `delete`.
 This, in turn, is necessary if CNAB bundles are expected to be executable by different implementations.

 ### Anatomy of a Claim

-While implementors are not required to implement claims, this is that standard format for claims-supporting systems.
+While implementors are not REQUIRED to implement claims, this is that standard format for claims-supporting systems.

 The CNAB claim is defined as a JSON document.